jnywong/python-data-analysis/_episodes/2-plotting.md

 Blue pixels in this heat map represent low values, while yellow pixels represent high values.
 As we can see, inflammation rises and falls over a 40-day period.

+> ## Displaying Plots in Jupyter Notebooks
+>
+> If you're using Jupyter, the plot above may not have appeared.
+In which case, you
+> need to tell Jupyter to show the plot within your notebook.
+> This can be easily done with the Python 'magic' function call:
+> ~~~
+> %matplotlib inline
+> ~~~
+> {: .language-python}
+>
+> Do this at the start of your notebook and everything afterwards should appear.
+{: .callout}

 Let's take a look at the average inflammation over time:

 ~~~